-An epidermoid cyst is a small lump under the skin.
+An epidermoid cyst is a lump under the skin.
 Epidermoid cysts usually do not require treatment, unless a person wants to have them removed due to cosmetic reasons, or if the cyst becomes infected.

 In this article, we look at what an epidermoid cyst is, its symptoms, causes, and treatment options.
+We also discuss when a person should seek medical help.

+A cyst typically has two features: the lining and the contents.
 The lining of an epidermoid cyst is made up of skin cells, which secrete keratin.
-Keratin is the material that makes up the hair, and the outer layer of skin.
-The contents of an epidermoid cyst are soft and “cheese-like,” with an unpleasant smell.
+Keratin is the material that makes up the hair and the outer layer of skin.

 How is it different from a sebaceous cyst?

-This is incorrect.
+Some people refer to epidermoid cysts as a sebaceous cysts, but they are not the same thing.
 Sebaceous cysts are less common, and the contents consist of a clear, oily liquid that the sebaceous glands produce.

 Epidermoid cysts can appear anywhere on the body but typically appear on the: